molpopgen/md2Canvas/README.md

   question.
 (A good text editor helps to automate this!)
 * If you generate graphics with commercial software, then you'll need to export to `png` or `jpeg`.
 See below for alternatives.
+* Always check the formatting of your work!
+One way is to do a "dummy" upload to Canvas.
+(Pretty fast to do.)
+You can also unzip the `QTI zip` file and inspect the images manually.

 ## Python dependencies